 In college, Chris conducted research on inherent racial stereotyping and the stress-reducing properties of nature.
 After college, he spent a summer volunteering to clean up the ravages of Hurricane Katrina and decided to move to New Orleans.
-There he spent years teaching at an inner-city school, where his calm confidence enabled him to successfully educate and guide a traumatized population of at-risk youth.
+There he spent years teaching at a low-income school, where his calm confidence enabled him to successfully educate and guide a traumatized population of at-risk youth.
 Chris also envisioned and then facilitated a school-based club with the goal of assisting young men transitioning to adulthood.

-When not at work, Chris enjoys hiking with his wife, daughter and dog, backpacking, mountaineering, cooking and sharing meals with friends, and playing and watching team sports.
+When not at work, Chris enjoys hiking with his wife, daughter, and dog; backpacking; mountaineering; cooking and sharing meals with friends; and playing and watching team sports.

 Failure is okay.
 It’s an opportunity to learn.
 You actually have to learn from it, though.
 You can’t embrace it and you can’t ignore it.
 You’ve got to treat it for what it is.

 We don’t want this to just be a flash in the pan of feeling good about oneself, we want this to be something that transcends the wilderness borders.

 So often we get bogged down in the minutia…we lose sight of the bigger picture of ultimately all striving towards success, all striving toward health.